DataScience4Psych/DataScience4Psych/docs/101_welcome.md

 ```

-This tweet is enthusiastic about data science.
+The video included in this tweet is enthusiastic about data science.

 ```{=html}